Myth and Mastery

 It’s not here to optimise your time, sharpen your edge, or fix what was never broken.
 It’s a space for resting in what’s already here and embracing the emotional architecture of our experiences.

-Myth and Mastery offers relief and quiet recognition that you’re not alone in what you notice.
+Myth and Mastery offers quiet recognition that you’re not alone in what you notice.
 That someone else saw it too.
 That maybe, just maybe, it matters.
-Through storytelling, I connect our narratives and understand our shared journey.

 This is not self-help.
 It’s sovereignty.
 A place to dwell, and stay a while.